JGAVEN/Lego-GPT/README.md

 pnpm --dir frontend run dev    # http://localhost:5173
 ```

+The Vite dev server proxies `/generate`, `/detect_inventory`, and `/static`
+requests to `http://localhost:8000` so the PWA works against your local backend
+without CORS issues.

 ### Docker Compose

 Alternatively, start the API and detector workers in Docker containers.
 The